 The tips below describe some of the techniques you can use within Kentico to make your pages more accessible to all users.
+Visit UW Seattle's accessibility page for more information on topics like:

 Any image that denotes information requires an alternative description (alt tag) for non-visual devices.
 If an image is purely decorative and serves no content purpose it can have an empty alt tag.